 - Travelers to regions with moderate or high rates of hepatitis B

 - People with HIV infection

-- Anyone who wishes to be protected from hepatitis B virus infection
+- Anyone who wishes to be protected from hepatitis B virus infection regardless of age

 For those with acute hepatitis B, doctors usually recommend rest, adequate nutrition, fluids, and close medical monitoring.
 Some people may need to be hospitalized.

 People living with chronic hepatitis B should be evaluated for liver problems and monitored on a regular basis.
 They should avoid alcohol and check with a health professional before taking any prescription pills, supplements, or over-the-counter medications, as these can potentially damage the liver.